-Low-Income Household: Households whose incomes are not more than either 25%, 50%, or 60% of the AMI for the local area adjusted for family size.
-Refer to CHFA's website for HUD published AMI's.
+Low-Income Household: Households whose incomes are not more than 80% of the AMI for the local area adjusted for family size.
+Refer to CHFA's website for HUD published AMIs.

 Low-Income Unit: Any unit in a building that is rent-restricted in accordance with IRC §42(g)(2).
-The individuals occupying such unit meet the income limitation applicable for the project of which such building is a part, and the unit is suitable for occupancy and used other than on a transient basis.
+The individuals occupying such unit meet the income limitation applicable for the unit, and the unit must be suitable for occupancy and used other than on a transient basis.